Arshad9999/MeshItOut/README.md

 # Mesh Network App Detection

-Problem Statement ID: <a href="https://www.example.com">KVH-015</a><br>
+**Problem Statement ID: <a href="https://kavach.mic.gov.in/kavach2023PS">KVH-015</a><br>
-Problem Statement Title : <a href="https://www.example.com">Mesh Network App Detection</a>
+Problem Statement Title : <a href="https://kavach.mic.gov.in/kavach2023PS">Mesh Network App Detection</a>

 # Problem Statement

 ---

 Design and develop a technological solution for detecting apps like Fire chat that use Mesh Networking to connect users without cell service in a given area.
-The solution should be man-portable and should be able to scan an area corresponding to a relatable TSP-BTS.
+The solution should be man-portable and should be able to scan an area corresponding to a relatable TSP-BTS(Telecommunications Service Provider-Base Transceiver Station).

 # Complexity of the Problem